 tag our cluster nodes to give them labels.

 k3s by default allow pods to run on the control plane, which can be OK, but in production it would not.
 However, in our case, we want to use disks on control nodes for storage, and that does require pods to run on them from Longhorn.
 So, I'll be using labels to tell pods/deployment where to run.

 kubernetes.io/role=worker to worker nodes.
 This is more cosmetic, to have nice output from

 kubectl label nodes cube01 kubernetes.io/role=worker kubectl label nodes cube02 kubernetes.io/role=worker kubectl label nodes cube03 kubernetes.io/role=worker kubectl label nodes cube04 kubernetes.io/role=worker kubectl label nodes cube05 kubernetes.io/role=worker kubectl label nodes cube06 kubernetes.io/role=worker

-Another label/tag.
-This one I will use to tell deployments to prefer nodes with node-type worker.
-The node-type is our chosen name for value, you can call it whatever.
+workers.
+The node-type is our chosen name for key, you can call it whatever.

 kubectl label nodes cube01 node-type=worker kubectl label nodes cube02 node-type=worker kubectl label nodes cube03 node-type=worker kubectl label nodes cube04 node-type=worker kubectl label nodes cube05 node-type=worker kubectl label nodes cube06 node-type=worker